 Watch Now: How to Make One Left and Right in Knitting

 Due to different manufacturers of patterns, terms and methods may differ from what you may be familiar with.

-Check the pattern instructions closely to make sure you are performing the exact increase that the designer intended.
-You should know that a lifted (or raised) increase is sometimes referred to as a make-one or a bar increase, so how do you know which increase to use?
-Usually, the pattern has a list of terms.
+- Check the pattern instructions closely to make sure you are performing the exact increase the designer intended.
+Note that a lifted (or raised) increase is sometimes referred to as a make-one or a bar increase, but usually, the pattern includes a list of terms.
 In most cases, when abbreviations are used in the pattern, an explanation is given somewhere in the notes for the pattern as to what the abbreviation means.

-An M1 increase may be alternatively termed a "fully fashioned" increase.
-You will see this term associated with increases or decreases that include shaping such that you do not have a lot of excess material bunching up.
+- An M1 increase may be alternatively termed a "fully fashioned" increase.
+You will see this term associated with increases or decreases that include shaping so that you do not have a lot of excess material bunching up.
 The term tends to be used more in machine knitting patterns than in hand knitting patterns.
-You can place fully fashioned increase stitches a couple of stitches in from the edge.
-These increases become a design element in the garment, so it is important to know what increase the designer intends when you make increases this way.
+Fully fashioned increase stitches are usually placed a few stitches in from the edge.
+These increases become a design element in the garment, so it is important to know what effect the designer intends when you make increases this way.
 Raglan sleeves are the most common example.